-11.3.
-Channel-based Immersive Audio Production
+11.4.
+Channel-based, Backward Compatible, Immersive Audio Production

-For a live event, Immersive Audio can be created using existing mixing consoles and microphones used during the event.
+For a live event, immersive audio can be created using existing mixing consoles and microphones used during the event.
 Using additional console busses, height-based ambience and effects can be added to a traditional 5.1 or 7.1 channel mix which can then be encoded by an ETSI TS 103 420 [35] compliant E-AC-3 encoder.
 A local confidence decoder can be employed to check typical down mixes, including the backwards compatible 5.1 channel render described in ETSI TS 103 420.
 During normal mixing, this confidence decoder can serve as a useful continuity check and display (i.e. to make sure the mix is still "on-air"), though due to normal latencies it will likely be found to be impractical to be kept in the monitor path full time.
-A high-level diagram of a live mixing environment recently used at a major televised event using Dolby Atmos using E-AC-3+JOC [35]. is shown in Figure 22 below.
+A high-level diagram of a live mixing environment was used at a major televised event20 using E-AC-3+JOC [35]. is shown in Figure 22 below.